Content

 - Theft: Robberies occasionally occur in Tulum, particularly in less crowded or poorly lit areas.
 Additionally, bike theft is a common issue, so it’s important to always use a sturdy lock and avoid leaving bikes unattended for extended periods.

 - Violent crime: Lethal clashes between rival criminal groups linked to drug cartels have occurred in Tulum.
 These incidents have never been directed at tourists.
 There was one case a few years ago where a tourist was hit by a stray bullet.
-Statistically, considering that millions of tourists visit Tulum each year, the risk for foreigners is very low though.
+Statistically, considering that millions of tourists visit Tulum each year, the risk for foreigners is low though.
+Violent robberies or harassment is virtually non-existent in the area.

 - Police: Local police are visible in Tulum, particularly in tourist-heavy areas.
 However, some visitors report mixed experiences with law enforcement, ranging from helpful assistance to concerns about corruption or bribes during minor infractions or even theft, where people got stopped by police, searched and had their cash money stolen.